nmogil-tw/ai-assistant-conferencing/README.md

    ```
    Use this for subsequent deployments to update existing functions.

 After successful deployment, the Functions domain URL will be displayed in the console.
-You can use this URL to configure your Twilio phone numbers or other services that need to interact with these functions.
+Use this URL to configure your Twilio phone numbers or other services that need to interact with these functions.